GitLab

 - Go to your GitLab instance admin area

-- Create a new service account with name "Gitar Service"
+- Create a new service account (e.g.,

-- Grant appropriate permissions to repositories
+gitar-service-acme) - Grant appropriate permissions to repositories

 Generate a Personal Access Token with the required scopes for the service account: